jeetsukumaran/DendroPy/doc/source/tutorial/trees.rst

 Probability Under the Coalescent and Counting of Deep Coalescences
 ------------------------------------------------------------------

-The :mod:`~dendropy.coalescent` modules provides a range of methods for simulations and calculations under Kingman's coalescent framework and related models:
+The :mod:`~dendropy.coalescent` module provides a range of methods for simulations and calculations under Kingman's coalescent framework and related models:

     :func:`~dendropy.coalescent.log_probability_of_coalescent_tree`
         Given a |Tree| object as the first argument, and the haploid population size as the second, returns the log probability of the |Tree| under the neutral coalescent.